PaulMatencio/Neighbourhood-map-5.1-Project/README.md

 ##Neighborhood map project

 ###Setting up Project:

-   I'm using node.js and gulp so all the original, readable and commented HTML/CSS/JavaScript/image files are in the 'src' folder.
-The system set up in a way that if I start gulp it will start a listener and will compress any element changed in the 'src' folder and move it in the right place in the project folder.
+  Readable and commented HTML/CSS/JavaScript/image files are in the '<project folder>/src' folder.
+Gulp is isued to minify html, js and css files , to cmpress images, and to deploy the resulting files into the <project folder>.
   Check ['src'](https://github.com/PaulMatencio/Neighbourhood-Maps-Project/tree/master/src) folder for commented readable codes.

-   For the working page check this link:
+ For the working page check this link: ( https://http://paulmatencio.github.io/Neighbourhood-Maps-Project )

 ###Project Overview: